Academic writing

 Here you can find writing guides and other tools to help you develop your academic writing.

-In this open course you will learn more about academic writing, the writing process and feedback. - Writing Guide
+In this open course you will learn more about academic writing, the writing process and feedback. - The writing guide

 Provides concrete advice on the writing process, how to express yourself and how to use AI tools to support your writing.
 By libraries and writing workshops at four Swedish universities. - Academic writing